yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 In your JavaScript application, create an instance of the `Yuno` class by providing a valid **PUBLIC_API_KEY**.
 Check the [Get your API credentials](https://docs.y.uno/docs/developers-credentials) guide.

-Like the example below, use the initialized class that is attributed to the `yuno`constant.
+Use the initialized class that is attributed to the `yuno` constant:

 ```javascript
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);